pdmyrs/node-network-tester/README.md

 # Node Network Tester

-Utility to test node network connectivity
+Utility to test node network connectivity issues like certificates and proxy settings.

 No dependencies.